-Credits: 3 Prerequisites: SPN112 Schedule: 3 hours weekly: Lecture (3)
+Credits: 3 Prerequisites: SPN112

 This advanced class further develops the use of the Spanish language with practice in pronunciation, sentence structure, reading, writing, and conversation using the communicative approach.
 Language is taught in its cultural context with an emphasis on communicating with the construction workforce.
 Students with a demonstrated proficiency in Spanish may select approved humanities electives in lieu of this course.